2019 National team legends

 Meet our amazing 777 National Team 2019.
-These inspiring individuals hail from various corners of Australia and each have a unique story as to why they took on the ultimate test of endurance of doing 7 marathons, in 7 days, across 7 states.
+These inspiring individuals hail from various corners of Australia and each has a unique story as to why they took on the ultimate test of endurance – 7 marathons, in 7 days, across 7 states.